-SMALL BUSINESS PERSONS AND EGALITARIANISM
+Small Business Persons and Egalitarianism

 Greater Emotional Happiness

 Many small business owners today try to make the business one in which the employees are treated fairly and feel "part of the family."
 But the need to turn a profit and compete with other businesses makes this very difficult.
 The owner is caught between a rock and a hard place: provide good health insurance to the employees and go out of business, or deny good health insurance in order to stay in business.
 What a choice!
 What a recipe for emotional distress to the owner, not to mention the employees.
-This dilemma would vanish in an egalitarian society in which all who contribute according to reasonable ability have the right to take—for free—what they need or reasonably desire and get scarce things that are equitably rationed according to need.
+This dilemma would vanish in an egalitarian society.

 In an egalitarian society, in contrast, former small business owners who had hired employees would enjoy a much more friendly relationship with the other workers in the business.
 Why?
 Because the workers in any enterprise would be equals with respect to formal status in decision-making and standard of living.
 (Informally, those with greater knowledge and experience and skill would command greater respect for their opinions, of course.)
 All of the workers would share a common desire for their enterprise to have a good reputation in the larger society so they can maintain their membership in the sharing economy (which enables them to take what they need from stores for free or, in the case of scarcity, have the same chance as others to obtain what is rationed according to need.)
 The business would be about providing a service to the society, and its workers enjoying, in consequence, the right to share in the wealth of society according to need.
 No longer would a particular person--the former owner--need to get the other workers to work more for less pay in order to make the business turn a profit.
 All of the old antagonism and resentment that was generated by this conflict of interest would vanish.
 This gain in emotional happiness is priceless.